Early Childhood Education

 ECE professionals, you may be able to continue your professional education at no cost.

 Start your career in early childhood education

 Harper College offers several degree specializations and certificates to begin your career in early childhood education or add teaching credentials.
-Harper offers Early Childhood Education degrees with Director, Family Child Care and Teacher specializations, as well as numerous transfer options.
+Harper offers Early Childhood Education degrees with Teacher, Director and Infant/Toddler specializations, as well as numerous transfer options.

 At Harper, you'll get hands-on experience through the Early Childhood Laboratory School, an onsite pre-school.

 Harper instructors are highly credentialed and experienced educators who make classroom theory come alive through interactive experiences and teaching practices.

 The Associate in Applied Science (A.A.S.) degree is designed to prepare you for immediate entry into this career field.
 This is one degree with different areas of specialization.
 Coursework in the A.A.S. will also prepare you to transfer to a four-year college or university.
 Speak with your advisor about the best courses to take to meet your academic goals.

 Harper also offers institution-specific transfer information to help prepare you to transition to a four-year university.
 To learn more, visit our Transfer Information page or see your advisor.

 Jumpstart your career by learning new skills through a certificate program.
 Many of Harper's certificates are stackable to a degree program through additional course work.

 - Teacher Certificate